marcocaldera/notes.marcocaldera.com/content/posts/2022-12-30-bitmap-storage-on-ethereum.md

 Every smart contract on the Ethereum network consume gas to be up and running.
 Every operation has a fixed gas price that has to be paid in ETH and it turns out.. storing data is one of the most expensive operation.

 For this reason when we create a smart contract we should think of being in a machine that has to run operations in the most efficient way possible.
-One way of thinking like that for storage is using **bitmaps**.
+From a storage prospective we can think of **bitmaps**.

 ## Over engineering a grocery list

-Let's try to organise my weekly groceries list with bitmap.
+Let's try bitmapping my weekly groceries list.

 This is what I want buy: